HL7/davinci-deqm/input/pagecontent/change-notes.md

     - Explained that a claim would close the gap but the provider could chose to send the colonscopy report to close the gap as well. ([FHIR-28997](https://jira.hl7.org/browse/FHIR-28997))
     - Fixed link to usecases.html page. ([FHIR-29000](https://jira.hl7.org/browse/FHIR-29000))
     - Added Figure 2-15 to represent Retrospectice and Prospective reporting periods. ([FHIR-29008](https://jira.hl7.org/browse/FHIR-29008))
-    - Clarified Payer and Measure Analytic Systems in diagrams 2-13 and 2.14. ([FHIR-29013](https://jira.hl7.org/browse/FHIR-29013))
+    - Clarified Payer and Measure Analytic Systems in diagrams 2-13 and 2-14. ([FHIR-29013](https://jira.hl7.org/browse/FHIR-29013))
     - Clarified that any of the Serialized Formats for bulk can be used.
 Also corrected FHIR JSON to FHIR+NDJSON. ([FHIR-29016](https://jira.hl7.org/browse/FHIR-29016))
-    - Clarified the MeasureReport.date to be the date the report was calculated. ([FHIR-29018](https://jira.hl7.org/browse/FHIR-29018))
+    - Clarified the `MeasureReport.date` to be the date the report was calculated. ([FHIR-29018](https://jira.hl7.org/browse/FHIR-29018))
     - Updated examples.

     **Profile Changes:**
-    - Change the DEQM Gaps In Care Composition Profile to reference 1..* DEQM Gaps In Care DetectedIssue instead of 0..* ([FHIR-29017](https://jira.hl7.org/browse/FHIR-29017)),  ([FHIR-d](https://jira.hl7.org/browse/FHIR-29012))
+    - Change the DEQM Gaps In Care Composition Profile to reference 1..* DEQM Gaps In Care DetectedIssue instead of 0..*. ([FHIR-29017](https://jira.hl7.org/browse/FHIR-29017)),  ([FHIR-29012](https://jira.hl7.org/browse/FHIR-29012))
-    - Noted in DEQM Gaps in Care Composition Profile that the date range for the Gaps in Care report is specified using the period element in the DEQM Individual MeasureReport Profile. ([FHIR-28971](https://jira.hl7.org/browse/FHIR-28971))
+    - Noted in DEQM Gaps in Care Composition Profile that the date range for the Gaps in Care report is specified using the `period` element in the DEQM Individual MeasureReport Profile. ([FHIR-28971](https://jira.hl7.org/browse/FHIR-28971))
     - Add a modifier extension gapStatus to the DEQM Gaps In Care DetectedIssue profile. ([FHIR-29017](https://jira.hl7.org/browse/FHIR-29017)),  ([FHIR-29012](https://jira.hl7.org/browse/FHIR-29012))
-    - Updated code in Composition.type to the Care Gaps Report code now assigned by LOINC.([FHIR-29828](https://jira.hl7.org/browse/FHIR-29828))
+    - Updated code in `Composition.type` to the Gaps in Care Report code now assigned by LOINC.([FHIR-29828](https://jira.hl7.org/browse/FHIR-29828))
     - Changed patient to 1..1 in DEQM Gaps in Care DetectedIssue profile. ([FHIR-28439](https://jira.hl7.org/browse/FHIR-28439))
-    -In DEQM Gaps in Care DetectedIssue profile clarified that the reference to the MeasureReport allows linkage to the FHIR Measure resource. ([FHIR-28973](https://jira.hl7.org/browse/FHIR-28973))
+    - In DEQM Gaps in Care DetectedIssue profile clarified that the reference to the MeasureReport allows linkage to the FHIR Measure resource. ([FHIR-28973](https://jira.hl7.org/browse/FHIR-28973))
-    - DetectedIssue.evidence.detail changed to allow MeasureReport or Guidance resource to be Referenced. ([FHIR-28486](https://jira.hl7.org/browse/FHIR-28486)
+    - DetectedIssue.evidence.detail changed to allow MeasureReport or Guidance resource to be Referenced. ([FHIR-28486](https://jira.hl7.org/browse/FHIR-28486))
     - Updated the DetectedIssue resource to say it may also be used to report details on the open gaps identified and mitigation steps for addressing them. ([FHIR-28978](https://jira.hl7.org/browse/FHIR-28978))
-    - Added a detectedIssue category code to  http://terminology.hl7.org/CodeSystem/v3-ActCode with UTG. ([FHIR-31067](https://jira.hl7.org/browse/FHIR-31067))
+    - Added a detectedIssue category code to http://terminology.hl7.org/CodeSystem/v3-ActCode through the Unified Terminology Governance (UTG) process. ([FHIR-31067](https://jira.hl7.org/browse/FHIR-31067))
     - DEQM Gaps in Care Individual MeasureReport profile was removed.
 The extension-populationReference was added to the DEQM Individual MeasureReport profile.
 This extension-populationReference SHOULD reference population criteria id specified in a Measure resource. ([FHIR-28497](https://jira.hl7.org/browse/FHIR-28497))
-    - Updated the DEQM Individual and Summary MeasureReport.reporter to be "Organization that generated the report". ([FHIR-28484](https://jira.hl7.org/browse/FHIR-28484))
+    - Updated the DEQM Individual and Summary `MeasureReport.reporter` to be "Organization that generated the report". ([FHIR-28484](https://jira.hl7.org/browse/FHIR-28484))
     - Add documentation to Reference Measure Extension Explaining How to Use. ([FHIR-28497](https://jira.hl7.org/browse/FHIR-28497))
-    - Documentation added description on improvementNotation ([FHIR-28969](https://jira.hl7.org/browse/FHIR-28969))
+    - Documentation added description on `improvementNotation` ([FHIR-28969](https://jira.hl7.org/browse/FHIR-28969))

-    **care-gap operation updates**
+    **care-gaps operation updates**
     - Changed care-gaps operation to allow 3 parameters to specify measure -  id, url, identifier. ([FHIR-28483](https://jira.hl7.org/browse/FHIR-28483))
     - Updated care-gaps operation practitioner and organization input parameters to be a string(reference). ([FHIR-28966](https://jira.hl7.org/browse/FHIR-28966))
     - On care-gaps operation, noted that the type of this parameter is a string with a search type of token so that the coding value can be provided as part of a URL and the operation can be invoked using GET.". ([FHIR-28967](https://jira.hl7.org/browse/FHIR-28967))